 Seagoville, Texas 75159

-Teacher's Guide to Student Programs at the STEM EEC
+2022-2023 Guide to Field Trips at the STEM Environmental Education Center

-Special Features and Resources at the STEM EEC
+Special Features and Resources at the STEM Environmental Education Center

 - Experienced STEM EEC teachers, naturalists, and volunteers who work with visiting teachers and students

 - More than 500 acres of Texas landscape to explore through guided field investigations

 - 3 nature trails: The Post Oak Preserve Trails - The Ponds and Prairie Trail - The Old Field Trails

 - 26,000 sq ft facility with interactive exhibits featuring world ecosystems, plant and animal facts, prairie, forest, creek and pond habitats, and a fossil study area

 - 4 science laboratories with special equipment for environmental field studies

 - 70 seat ecology theater